 1. Understand the world of sales before you open your doors.

-From the moment your agency opens for business, you’ll be inundated with hundreds of things to do, people to meet, and tasks to check off your list.
-For this reason, it’s imperative to have as much sales training as possible before you open your doors.
-Chances are, once your agency is up and running, you won’t have time to do as much studying and learning new sales tactics as you’d like (at least at first).
+From the moment your agency opens for business, you’ll be inundated with things to do and people to meet.
+For this reason, it’s imperative to have completed as much sales training as possible before you open your doors.
+Chances are, once your agency is up and running, you won’t have time to do as much studying and learning of new sales tactics as you’d like (at least at first).

 Take at least one type of sales training course to improve your skills in this area, and encourage your team to do the same.
-(Sandler Training, Challenger and Craig Wiggins Coaching all are great options to look into).
+(Sandler Training, Challenger, Craig Wiggins Coaching and Role Play at the Olson Agency all are great options to look into.)
 Gaining the right sales mindset is one of the most helpful things you can do.

 2. Know how to work a sales process from start to finish.